Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Discussion

 Even though the RC bands per system type are quite narrow, large differences can be observed between scanner types.
 First, the RCs for the Symbia systems were significantly higher than for the Discovery systems, even though the Discovery collimator has better geometric resolution than the Symbia collimator (Table \ref{tab:collims}).
 On the other hand, the Symbia images showed very strong Gibbs artifacts ($>30\%$), while those in the Discovery images were negligible.
 This suggests that there are differences in the implementation of the reconstruction algorithm, in particular resolution modeling, that strongly impact the reconstructed images.
-Using vendor-neutral software could help reduce this inter-system variability, but a recent study on \isotope[166]{Ho}-SPECT showed that even with identical reconstructions, differences between vendors persisted.
-It is therefore expected that using vendor-neutral reconstructions with identical parameters cannot fully harmonize RCs and GAs in \lu-SPECT either \cite{ho_intercomparison}.
+Using vendor-neutral software could help reduce this inter-system variability, but a recent study on \isotope[166]{Ho}-SPECT showed that even with identical reconstructions, differences between vendors persisted \cite{ho_intercomparison}.
+It is therefore expected that using vendor-neutral reconstructions with identical parameters cannot fully harmonize RCs and GAs in \lu-SPECT either .

 Second, the very different design of the 3D CZT systems resulted in large differences compared to the conventional systems.
-One challenge is the fixed collimator, which is not optimized for \lu, resulting in significant septal penetration and decreased RCs when imaging the 208 keV peak using the Starguide system.
+One challenge is the fixed collimator, which is not optimized for \lu, resulting in significant septal penetration (Figure \ref{fig:septal_penetration}) and decreased RCs when imaging the 208 keV peak using the Starguide system.
 The Veriton design avoids this problem by only imaging the 113 keV peak, but this increases the impact of scatter and scatter correction.
-Other differences include the fundamentally different geometry and the introduction of the swivel motion of the heads, which affects the depth-dependent resolution, leading to a different shape of the RC curves.
+Furthermore, the overall shape of the RC curves was different compared to the conventional systems (Figure \ref{fig:RC_bands}).
+In particular, the mean recovery curves of the Symbia and Discovery systems increased with increasing sphere size, while the Starguide and Veriton systems showed RCs for the 28 mm sphere that were larger than or comparable to the 37 mm sphere.
+On the other hand, RCs in the smallest sphere were much smaller compared to the conventional systems.
+More generally, the CZT systems showed increased RCs in spheres at the top of the phantom, while the RCs in spheres at the bottom were decreased.
+It has previously been observed that RCs of conventional systems do not only depend on sphere size, but also on the full phantom geometry \cite{LeubeRC}.
+It is therefore likely that the RCs of CZT systems also vary with geometry, but that the exact dependence differs due to their different design.
+For example, the multiple detectors can better follow the contour of the top of the phantom than a conventional system, but are still limited by the bed for the bottom of the phantom.
+Furthermore, the swivel motion favor spheres close to the detector, since these can be seen from many different angles and are visible for longer for a fixed motion range.